fbpx

 University of Idaho

-The online master’s in psychology program from the University of Idaho initially started as interdisciplinary endeavor between the department of psychology and the college of engineering.
-The unique degree is a Master of Science in Psychology: Human Endeavors, which explores how computer science, design, and engineering affect human behavior.
-30 required credit hours with courses in cognitive psychology, ergonomics/biomechanics, human-computer interaction, and factions in engineering design among others make up the program.
+The online master’s in psychology program at the University of Idaho began as an interdisciplinary collaboration between the Department of Psychology and the College of Engineering.
+This unique degree, a Master of Science in Psychology: Human Endeavors, explores the impact of computer science, design, and engineering on human behavior.
+The program requires 30 credit hours and includes courses in cognitive psychology, ergonomics/biomechanics, human-computer interaction, and factors in engineering design, among others.

 School Overview